-As stewards of our global community, we are dedicated to giving back through collaborative teamwork and the development of impactful products.
+As stewards of our global community, we are dedicated to giving back through collaborative teamwork, service, and the development of impactful products such as orthopedic springs and emergency housing.

 The Composite Recycling Technology Center has partnered with 4PA to clean up and maintain 18th St.